Post-Pregnancy Tummy Bulges – Do you have torn abdominal muscles (Diastasis Recti) or just a bit of excess tummy fat?

-We’re never quite prepared for what pregnancy, child birth and breast feeding does to our breasts and bodies.
-Whilst some people seem to ‘bounce back’ almost effortlessly, the more common scenario most of us face is a very different body shape and sagging skin folds after pregnancy and breast feeding.
-Yet most of us are programmed to think that tummy bulges in the abdominal area means we need to hit the gym a bit more, or go on a diet.
+We’re never quite prepared for what pregnancy, childbirth and breastfeeding does to our breasts and bodies.
+Whilst some people seem to ‘bounce back’ almost effortlessly, the more common scenario most of us face is very different body shape and sagging skin folds after pregnancy and breastfeeding.
+Yet most of us are programmed to think that tummy bulges in the abdominal area mean we need to hit the gym a bit more or go on a diet.
 But not all things that happen to bodies during or after pregnancy are readily remedied by exercise alone; because torn abdominal muscles or excess skin folds cannot be exercised away.

-Can that bulging tummy that lingers after child birth, and the tummy rolls or ‘muffin top’ look we sometimes find we’re ‘stuck with’ after having our children, be something else?
+Can that bulging tummy that lingers after childbirth, and the tummy rolls or ‘muffin top’ look we sometimes find we’re ‘stuck with’ after having our children, be something else?
 Something that only surgery can fix?
 Find out if you have torn abs and whether or not a Tummy Tuck procedure with abdominal muscle corrective surgical repairs can help.
-Phone (03) 8849 1444 to find out more.

 The answer to whether those post-baby body tummy bulges are able to be remedied through exercise and nutrition alone are: